bundlewrap/bundlewrap/docs/content/items/file.md

 ## encoding

 Encoding of the target file.
 Note that this applies to the remote file only, your template is still conveniently written in UTF-8 and will be converted by BundleWrap.
 Defaults to "utf-8".
 Other possible values (e.g. "latin-1") can be found [here](http://docs.python.org/2/library/codecs.html#standard-encodings).
+Only allowed with `content_type` `jinja2`, `mako`, or `text`.

 <hr>